o3de/o3de.org/content/docs/user-guide/programming/metrics/trace-event-logger.md

 ## Event Logger API documentation

 Detailed doxygen comments on the available interfaces for the Event Logger API is located within the header API files located within the [Code/Framework/AzCore/AzCore/Metrics](https://github.com/o3de/o3de/tree/development/Code/Framework/AzCore/AzCore/Metrics) directory.
-Within that directory the following are the most important files to examine to learn about the API
+Within that directory the following are the most important files to examine to learn about the API:

 |File|Description|
 |---|---|